 NCFC Position:

-Farmers face risks very few industries encounter.
-Investing in America’s farming families and communities is a smart economic policy.
 NCFC urges Congress and the administration to account for the unique tax status of farmer cooperatives when developing and implementing tax reform proposals.
 Specifically, Section 199A, including provisions related to farmer co-ops (Section 199A(g)), should be made permanent to keep the competitive balance between corporate and noncorporate businesses.
-Extending these tax provisions will prevent uncertainty as producers plan for future investments.

 Action:

-Congress should stand up for agriculture and extend this important tax provision.
+Congress should stand up for agriculture and make this important tax provision permanent.
 Since farmers and their co-ops are not taxed like corporations, letting Section 199A expire will raise taxes on farmer co-ops and their member-owners, putting them at a disadvantage with competitors enjoying a corporate tax rate cut.

 Current Status: